-The final decision is to be communicated to the student and his/her parents and, if the grade is changed, it will be noted in the student's record that the change was made by a decision of the Review Panel.
+The final decision is to be communicated to the teacher, student and his/her parents.
+If the grade is changed, it will be noted in the student's record that the change was made by a decision of the Review Panel and/or Board of Education.